isaacnmm/pestpolicy-hugo2XX/content/posts/do-bed-bug-bombs-work/index.md

 ##  Which alternative bed bug killers will work?

 Bed bug bombs may fail to kill bed bugs in your house/office effectively due to some of the reasons I have highlighted above.
 Below are some of the alternatives that you can use instead.
 1. **Heat treatment**.
-This involves heating the bedbug
-- infested room to a temperature of 125 degrees Fahrenheit.
+This involves heating the bedbug-infested room to a temperature of 125 degrees Fahrenheit.
 At this temperature, all bed bugs and their egg will be dead.
 Check the bed bug steamer.

 This will take a longer time and cost as compared to bed bug bombs.

-This calls you to vacuum clean all your bed bugs
+This calls you to vacuum clean all your bed bugs-infesteditems and house.
-- infesteditems and house.
 The vacuum machine sucks both the adult and their eggs.
 However, this method may not remove some of the bed bugs hidden deep in mattresses and crevices.
 2. **Dry cleaning/using a dryer**.
-This requires you to put your bed bug
-- infested clothes or bedding into a dryer operation at a temperature of 125 degrees Fahrenheit.
+This requires you to put your bed bug-infested clothes or bedding into a dryer operation at a temperature of 125 degrees Fahrenheit.
 Here's how a dryer kills bed bugs.

 This temperature will kill all the bed bugs and their eggs.

 This method may not kill bed bugs in some items like couches, mattresses, or beds since these items cant fit in your dryer.
 The dryer is unsuitable for entire room treatment.
 3. **Using bed bug sprays**.
-Spray bedbug
-- infested room or items directly using bed bug spray available in the market.
+Spray bedbug-infested room or items directly using bed bug spray available in the market.

 This method is dangerous as you are directly involved in spraying, and thus you may get affected by these aerosols, which cause nausea, dizziness, breathing discomfort, and stomach upset.
 4.

 **Dispose of all bed bugs, infested item** s.
 This is not easy since you may not be willing to dispose of your newly bought items.
 But, it is recommendable to dispose of old bed bugs infested items or burn them.
-NB: Desist from purchasing any second
-- hand items they are one means of transferring bed bugs into your home/office.
+NB: Desist from purchasing any second-hand items they are one means of transferring bed bugs into your home/office.
 5. **Setting bed bug traps**.
 These will trap bed bugs that crawl into them.

 They are not very efficient as they may not trap bed bugs that do not come from other hideouts and their eggs.

 ##  **Ways That Will Make Bed Bug Bombs Kill Bed Bugs Efficiently **

 Though bed bug bomb may not completely kill bed bugs in your bed bugs infested office, home, or warehouse, you can improve its action/performance by doing some of the following things: 1.
 Ensuring your room/house/office doors and windows are airtight closed during the 2 to 3 hour application time will concentrate the killing gas within all possible bed bugs hideouts in the room.
-2. Turning all bed bugs
-- infested items in your room.
+2. Turning all bed bugs-infested items in your room.

-Ensure you [spread bed bugs](https://pestpolicy.com/how
-- do
-- bed
-- bugs
-- spread/)infested clothes, bedding, chairs, couches, or footwear and turn the beds and wall units in your room to offer ample penetration of bed bug bombs into those places without obstructions.
+Ensure you [spread bed bugs](https://pestpolicy.com/how-do-bed-bugs-spread/)infested clothes, bedding, chairs, couches, or footwear and turn the beds and wall units in your room to offer ample penetration of bed bug bombs into those places without obstructions.
 3. Using several small quantity bed bug bombs.
 Place several bed bugs aerosol canisters at various points in your room.

 This helps in quick access and penetration of active insecticide simultaneously in the room.

-It also prevents [bed bugs from hiding](https://pestpolicy.com/where
-- do
-- bed
-- bugs
-- hide/)in one part of the room when they sense danger. *NB: The total of all these canisters should not be more than the room's volume being served. * 4.
+It also prevents [bed bugs from hiding](https://pestpolicy.com/where-do-bed-bugs-hide/)in one part of the room when they sense danger. *NB: The total of all these canisters should not be more than the room's volume being served. * 4.
 Boosting air circulation.

 Insufficient air circulation within the bed bugs infested room cause incomplete penetration of the bed bug killing gas to such place as beneath the bed, shelves/drawers, under the table, couches or carpets.

-You can boost room air circulation using a fan or air conditioner. *Remember to power these devices from outside to prevent any spark. * Related: [Best Bed Bug Traps](https://pestpolicy.com/best
+You can boost room air circulation using a fan or air conditioner. *Remember to power these devices from outside to prevent any spark. * Related: [Best Bed Bug Traps](https://pestpolicy.com/best-bed-bug-traps/)
-- bed
-- bug
-- traps/)

 ##  **Can Bed Bug Bomb Cause Sickness to Humans & Pets?**